-Creativity can be the new and personalised idea to wrap presents.
-For example, for a friend that loves vintage so much, the brown, fully recycled paper gives that old fashion touch; we love it.
-You can add some festive decoration, such as dried oranges, which smell fantastic, colourful ribbons, or add some forage for decorations.
+Creativity can be a new and personalised idea to wrap presents.
+For example, for a friend who loves vintage so much, the brown, fully recycled paper gives that old-fashioned touch; we love it.
+You can add some festive decorations, such as dried oranges, which smell fantastic, colourful ribbons, or add some forage for decorations.
 If you like it, you can also use old newspapers for someone who loves reading and then embellish with ribbons, gold twine, fresh rosemary and holly.

 Do you prefer patterns and colours?
 The Green Field Paper Company created ‘Holiday Collection‘ 100% recycled wrapping paper, containing no chemicals or dyes and made in the USA.

 Are you good at sewing?
 Why not make lovely presents bags?
 Different shapes and colours under your tree, don’t they look fabulous?
 You can reutilise them next year or keep them as PJs or make-up bags.
 The most important is to use scrap or sustainable cotton material, let your fantasy fly.